aidanhs/schrotcl/README.md

 code won't work before then).

-Using these three pieces of information we can dig up the bytecode and see if the next thing Tcl does with the value is throw it away - if so, it's either being thrown away (so it doesn't matter what we return) or it gets printed on the repl!
+Using these three pieces of information we can dig up the bytecode and see if the next thing Tcl does with the value is return it - if so, and we're at the top level of the stack and there are no recursive evals, we're returning to something wrapping Tcl - probably the REPL!